-Task management in the digital world is like broken glass; one complex task can have hundreds of digital shards scattered across various devices, applications and clouds.
-Wouldn’t it be nice if there were a new tool that could seamlessly link these pieces together within one platform?
+One complex task can have hundreds of digital sub-tasks scattered across various devices, applications and clouds.
+Wouldn’t it be nice if there was a new tool that could seamlessly link these pieces together within one platform?

 With the development of high speed internet, we’ve opened the door to increasingly practical and widespread use of cloud-based systems.
 These systems add convenience by allowing access to all of our databases through multiple devices, including tablets and mobile phones.